try-finally statement (C)

 goto statement causes stack unwinding.
 The

-__leave statement is more efficient because it does not involve stack unwinding.
+__leave statement is more efficient because it doesn't involve stack unwinding.

 try-finally statement using a